 TULSA — Hard hat and goggles on, golf cart rolling, dust flying, office trailer behind, steel girders ahead — Tammy Ryals is in her element: the catbird's seat at a job site.

+Back roadsShe's in her 10th year with Flintco, the 15th year of her construction career.
+She's worked for Birmingham, Ala.-based Rust Engineering on a nuclear power plant for the Tennessee Valley Authority, on a NASA Advanced Solid Rocket Motor facility in Mississippi, and on other exciting projects she never imagined as a high school graduate not considering college and heading right to work.
+"It's fun.
+I have never once regretted going into the construction industry,” Ryals said.
 It took her a while to get started, though.
 She graduated from Muskogee High School in 1978.
 She worked a union job at Corning Glass Works in Muskogee for several years.
 When Corning closed in 1987, the union offered retraining at Indian Capital Vo-Tech School — and that's where she started down the first road, the one taken by older-than-traditional college students.